California’s Board of Registered Nursing

 - It is conviction for a substantially related crime, which means it indicates actual or potential unfitness in performing nursing duties.

-Although a DUI conviction is a serious complaint, it does not mean that there is no chance for a nurse to retain his or her license.
-In fact, the matter may be resolved a citation and a fine, which is a matter of public record if there is a written request, but the disciplinary action is not reported on the California RN Board website so it remains relatively private.
+Although a BRN investigation is serious, it does not mean that there is no chance for a nurse to retain his or her license.
+For example, in the case of a nurse DUI, these matters may be resolved a citation and a fine, which is a matter of public record if there is a written request, but the disciplinary action is not reported on the California RN Board website so it remains relatively private.
 Lucy S. McAllister has obtained this favorable resolution for many of her clients.
 Other possible outcomes include a letter of public reprimand, which is posted on the website and it is more easily accessible, and probation with the ability to return to work after a mental and physical examination shows that the nurse is not dependent on drugs of alcohol.